Why I started this

 • Simplifying the words: I rewrite complicated medical language into plain English so it is easy to read and understand.

-• Speaking with experts: I interview real doctors, healthcare professional, and survivors to bring you reliable insights from the front lines.
+• Speaking with experts: I interview doctors, healthcare professionals, and survivors to bring you reliable insights from the front lines.

 • Checking for accuracy: I check my drafts with medical professionals to ensure the facts are correct, while keeping the language simple.